-The process requires the independent evaluation of all proposed research by an independent committee of experts who examine the research study from the perspective of prospective participants.
-Their assessment of a proposed study's ethical acceptability is guided by the core principles of research ethics (i.e., respect for persons, concern for welfare, and justice).
+The process requires the evaluation of all proposed research by an independent committee (REB) of experts which examines the research study through the lens of prospective participants.
+The REB's assessment of a proposed study's ethical acceptability is guided by the core principles of research ethics (i.e., respect for persons, concern for welfare, and justice).

 The underlying value of research ethics review is respect for human dignity.
 The review process ensures that research involving humans is sensitive to the inherent worth of all human beings and the respect and consideration they are due.